 If the the corporation systematically converts high quality capitals into low quality capitals, the corporations is more likely to end its existence.
-I describe this process as a state of "decapitalisation" because the net value outcome is negative.
+I describe this process as a "decapitalisation".

-In America, corporate lawyers must think like economists.
-But in Australia, the lawyer must think more like a physicist.
+In America, corporate lawyers (and scholars) must think like economists.
+But in Australia, the lawyer must think more like a physicist - which capitals will yield the greatest value through conversion?
 The goal of corporate governance is to increase useful energy in its social form - value.
-Value, and not profit, being the key variable in determining longevity.
+Value, and not profit, being the key variable in determining corporate longevity.

 More profit is only acceptable if it simultaneously produces more energy in the form of the use value than the endogenous capital exchanged for that profit.
-For example, if after taking into account the adverse reaction of shareholders, there was still more use value in the human, intellectual, and social capital embodied in the obsolete plant than the use value acquired through the buyback of, then logically the interest of the corporation is served by not closing the plant.
+For example, if after taking into account the adverse reaction of shareholders, there was still more use value in the human, intellectual, and social capital embodied in the obsolete plant than the use value acquired through closing the plant and buying back use less shares, then logically the interest of the corporation is served by not closing the plant.

-In essence, under an entity statute is devised as a way to convert useful energy more efficiently, than the alternative.
+In essence, under an entity statute the corporation is devised as a way to convert useful energy more efficiently, than alternative forms or organisation - individuals, partnership and trusts.
 The more efficient and positive the process of conversion, the more likely the corporation is to achieve the grail of perpetual and indefinite existence.
-More profit does not equal more use value to the corporation.
+To be clear, more profit does not equal more use value to the corporation.

 An approach with tacit approval from Peter Drucker: